tabarra/txAdmin/docs/old_todo.md

 - [ ] Make toggle button

-## TODO v2
+## Timeline v2+
+> Read this as a timeline, if it comes first, happened first.
+> The Notes mark the milestones.
-> didn't keep track of what came before, but basically: new auth system, from express to koa
+> I didn't keep track of what came before, but basically: new auth system, from express to koa

 > v2.0.0-conv
 - [x] why auto login when creating master doesn't work??
 - [x] acessar /auth?logout da state mismatch